-When setting up your subwoofer think about how big it should be and whether you can make it smaller if possible.
-Also, be sure to place your subwoofer correctly so it doesn’t fall apart.
+When setting up your subwoofer, think about how big it should be and whether you can make it smaller if possible.
+Also, place your subwoofer correctly so it doesn’t fall apart.
 You may need extra protection depending on where you are.

-Some subwoofers can be placed on their side, while others are able to stand upright.
-If the cables are positioned in an awkward way, the subwoofer will not need to be placed on its side.
+Some subwoofers can be placed on their side, while others can stand upright.
+If the cables are positioned awkwardly, the subwoofer will not need to be placed on its side.

-If your subwoofer isn’t perfect, it may not fit exactly where you need it to.
+If your subwoofer is not a perfect cube, it may not fit exactly where you need it to.
 The device may work if it is turned to the side.
 It is important to ensure that the subwoofer is stable and that it doesn’t get damaged by being placed in a small area.

 You may also need to consider the size.
 For amplifying desk speakers, a smaller subwoofer will be a better choice.
-The Polk Audio PSW111 is an 8-inch cubic subwoofer that’s ideal for home theater or other areas.
+The Polk Audio PSW111 (Amazon Link) is an 8-inch cubic subwoofer ideal for home theaters or other spaces.

-If you have a home studio you might need a larger model.
-The Subwoofer is a smaller cube and can be used in larger spaces.
-Although it is not always the best, it can help you decide whether a subwoofer should be placed on its side.
+If you have a home studio, you might need a larger model to fill it.
+The SVS SB-4000 subwoofer (Amazon) is smaller and more compact.
+It’s also a bit larger, making it better for larger spaces.
+Although it’s not always the best, it can help you decide whether a subwoofer should be placed on its side.

-A subwoofer’s design can have an impact on where it should be placed and whether it should be placed on the side.
+A subwoofer’s design can impact where it should be placed and whether it should be placed on the side.
 A cubic subwoofer, for example, would be simpler to adjust as the center would remain the same.

 A rectangular subwoofer would have a different weight distribution.
-You don’t want the subwoofer to rest on top of the speaker diaphragm or bass reflex port.
+You don’t want the subwoofer to rest on the speaker diaphragm or bass reflex port.

 Even if there is enough space for it to be placed on the side or up, think about how this might impact the design and how it can affect the sound.

-You might like music with a strong bass line.
-This means that you need to hear all frequencies.
-Perhaps you have an HDTV system and want all frequencies to be heard equally.
+You might like music with strong bass, so it is important to hear all frequencies.
+You might also have a home theater system and want all frequencies to be heard equally.

 Also, consider whether you want more bass or want to increase the quality.
-Although you will get more bass if your subwoofer is placed near a corner, it will not improve the quality of its sound.
+Although you will get more bass if your subwoofer is placed near a corner, it will not improve its sound quality.
 You may be able to hear it better if your subwoofer is further away from the wall.